fragarco/abasc/docs/en/abasc.md

 ### `TROFF`

 **Command.** Disables trace printing.
-BASC ignores this command when compiling and emits a warning.
+ABASC ignores this command when compiling and emits a warning.
 See also `TRON`.

 ### `TRON`

 **Command.** In Locomotive BASIC, enables execution tracing during program interpretation.
-BASC ignores this command when compiling and emits a warning.
+ABASC ignores this command when compiling and emits a warning.

 ### `UNT(n)`